 What are your reasons for wanting to leave home?
 Is it conflict?
 A space issue?
 Living on your own can be fun and relaxing but only if you are ready.

 If living at home isn’t driving you insane and you can delay moving out, try and stay home until after you’ve finished post secondary school and you’ve started working full time.
 You don’t want to be forced to work a job you hate just so you can afford to live on your own.
 Under the best circumstances you should be mature and balanced enough to take care of yourself.

-While waiting the best thing to do to prepare yourself to leave home is to start treating the home you live in now like your future home.
-If you don’t already, start learning how to plan grocery lists, weekly meals and put your budgeting skills to good use.
+While waiting the best thing to do to prepare yourself to leave home is to start treating the home you live in at present like your future home.
+If you don’t already, start learning how to plan grocery lists, healthy weekly meals and put your budgeting skills to good use.
 Don’t just depend on your parents to do everything for you and complain when they don’t.
 Help out with younger sibling and household responsibilities without being told.
 Everything you do will make your transition into adulthood easier.

 Nana Abraham is a speaker, youth activist and author of For Black Girls: The Shaping of a Young Woman– a handbook for life that discusses relevant issues for young women today.